Megabit/Blazorise/README.md

     .AddIconProvider( IconProvider.FontAwesome );
 ```

-To setup Blazorise for other frameworks please refer the [Usage](https://github.com/stsrki/Blazorise/wiki/Usage) page in the wiki.
+To setup Blazorise for other frameworks please refer the [Usage](https://blazorise.com/docs/usage/) page in the documentation.